marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/csharp-features-java-doesnt-have.md

 <h2 id="section-11">Generics</h2>

-.NET has runtime support for generics.
+.NET has runtime support for generics - also known as Reified generics.
 That means that the Common Language Runtime (CLR) is aware of an instantiated "closed generic type" and its type parameters.
-So it can make runtime optimizations depending on whether the parameterized types are value or reference types.
+So it can make runtime optimizations depending on whether the parameterized types are value types or reference types.

 The program can also query the types at runtime using Reflection to see what generic arguments an object has been instantiated with.